email: roadarch@outlook.com

 Clermont, FL

-This Gorilla statue was installed next to the Showcase of Citrus around 2020. [map]
+This Gorilla statue was installed next to the Showcase of Citrus around 2020.
+In 2022, the business moved about 1300 feet further north and east of this location.
+I'm sure the Gorilla was moved there. [map]

 Gorilla